arthurdamm/twodoor/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)
 ___
 ## Introduction
-The goal is to make an adaptive flashcard tutoring app that we, as well as any user, will use to help convert information from short-term to long-term memory.
-The simple process of memorization is a key component to any learning structure.

 Twodoor is an _adaptive_ virtual flashcard tutor written in Javascript & currently deployed as a wep application at: http://twodoor.herokuapp.com/